-Leif has several academic qualifications, including a Masters of Science studying orangutans.
-He lectures at universities, is a seasoned public speaker, supervises university students and regularly publishes papers in peer reviewed journals.
+Leif has several academic qualifications, including a Masters of Science.
+He lectures at universities, is a seasoned public speaker and has publishes papers in peer reviewed journals.
 Leif also has enormous field experience in protecting rainforest, rescuing and releasing wildlife.

 Clare is the Director and Chairperson of the Asian Rhino Project, President of the Silvery Gibbon Project and sits on the Conservation Fund Committee of The Orangutan Project and is a member of the IUCN Asian Rhino Specialist Group and Primate Specialists Group, Section on Small Apes.
 Clare has a particular passion for gibbons and has extensive experience in zoos, in particular the management of captive primates.
 She has worked with Exotic species for over 14 years.
 Clare has extensive experience in species management and has developed conservation strategies and assisted with rehabilitation and reintroduction programs for the Javan gibbon.
 She is committed to developing and assisting with more collaborative and holistic in situ conservation projects in Indonesia and South East Asia.
 Clare holds B.Sc. in Zoology/Marine Biology and Post Graduate Certificate in Captive Vertebrate Management and was awarded James Cook University Alumni of the Year for Science in 2013 for her contribution to wildlife conservation.